dirheimerb/react-repick/README.md

 export default App;
 ```

+## API

 ### ColorPicker Props

-Props:
+API:

 - `color`: The current selected color.
 - `onColorChange`: Callback function to handle color change.
 - `show`: Boolean to show or hide the color picker.

 ### DatePicker Props

-Props:
+API:

 - `selectedDate`: The currently selected date.
 - `onChange`: Callback function to handle date change.
 - `show`: Boolean to show or hide the date picker.
 - `setIsOpen`: Callback function to set the visibility of the date picker.

 ## TimePicker Props

-Props:
+API:

 - `value`: The currently selected time.
 - `onChange`: Callback function to handle time change.

 ## DateRangePicker Props

-Props:
+API:

 - `startDate`: The currently selected start date.
 - `endDate`: The currently selected end date.
 - `onChange`: Callback function to handle date range change.
 - `show`: Boolean to show or hide the date range picker.
 - `onShow`: Callback function to set the visibility of the date range picker.
 - `selectedStartDate`: The selected start date.
 - `selectedEndDate`: The selected end date.

 ## License